Minimum wage and average salary

 N26 is the bank you’ll love to use: open your bank account in just eight minutes with no paperwork.
 Take control of your finances with one app where you can manage limits, set your PIN, lock/unlock cards, and make no-fee transactions anywhere in the world.

-The minimum wage in Spain
+What is the minimum wage in Spain in 2025?

 Legally, all workers in Spain are entitled to the minimum wage (Salario Mínimo Interprofesional – SMI), regardless of their age, gender, or employment contract.